 Lisa agrees for a number of reasons, especially as we age.
 Because these muscles affect our bowel and bladder function, “Healthy, strong pelvic floor muscles are able to help you maintain continence and to have easy passage of urine and bowel movements.”
-They also support pelvic organs in their anatomical position, which is especially important for women because “We’re prone to having prolapse or pelvic organ prolapse.”
+They also support pelvic organs in their anatomical position.
+Something that’s especially important for women because “We’re prone to having prolapse or pelvic organ prolapse.”
 This can happen if we’ve had children but also with aging in general because our soft tissues can weaken and stretch over time.
-In addition, Lisa says healthy pelvic floor muscles can affect sexual function since they keep the vaginal tissues healthy and flexible, which is a significant thing that happens to women as we age because menopause and hormone changes impact our vaginal health.
+In addition, Lisa says healthy pelvic floor muscles can affect sexual function since they keep the vaginal tissues healthy and flexible.
+As women age, menopause and hormone changes can impact our vaginal health.

 Pelvic Floor Disorders

 The way the pain and disorders manifest themselves can also vary.
-Lisa says her patients sometimes describe a feeling of heaviness or pressure in the lower abdomen or pain in the lower part of the pelvis, particularly if the Obturator Internus muscle (which is also a hip rotator) has a spasm or tightness in it.
+Lisa’s patients sometimes describe a feeling of heaviness or pressure in the lower abdomen or pain in the lower pelvis.
+This is particularly true if the Obturator Internus muscle (which is also a hip rotator) has a spasm or tightness in it.
 The pain can also radiate, which means that you can press on the pelvic floor and feel it in another location.
 Lisa has seen firsthand how it really can affect everything from “how you’re able to move, to how you’re able to sit, to how you’re able to walk.”